Shmu305/brainstation-capstone-client/README.md

 # Takes 2 to Mango : Front-End

 This is my capstone project for the BrainStation WebDev bootcamp.
-The isnpiration behind it is that many many tree owners in South Florida have excess fruit and it goes to waste.
+The inspiration behind it is that many mango tree owners in South Florida have excess fruit and it goes to waste.
 I wanted to build a platform where mango tree owners in South Florida can connect with people who are looking to acquire these excess mangos.